Illuminati (comics): Ultimate Universe

+Following Stane's death during an assault on Latveria, Howard Stark is appointed in his place as the ruler of the North American Union, but he eventually rebels against the Maker and traps him inside his City, forcing the Council to deal with his absence as they decide to redistribute the Union's territories among themselves.
+They conduct a false flag attack on Stark Tower using a Stark/Stane satellite, causing thousands of casualties in the Manhattan area, framing Tony Stark and his allies as terrorists.

 What If

 A What If detailed alternate outcomes of the Age of Ultron storyline.
 In this reality, the Illuminati plan to restore a national symbol of hope after the death of Captain America.
 They choose Frank Castle as Captain America's successor, because his service to his country makes him that symbol.
 Mister Fantastic gives Castle a better version of the Super-Soldier serum, making him the new Captain America.
 Decades later, Iron Man's plan to mass-produce serum-powered "Captain Americas" for each state for the Captain Americorps initiative disillusions Castle, who decides to retire.